AnjaliSajeevan/MedTechHealthCareSystem-JavaSwing/README.md

 # MedTech Healthcare Application

-The MedTech Healthcare application is an improved application for the healthcare system.
-This application is a single stop for patients to place all their healthcare requirements like hospital visits, lab testing, pharmacy requirements along with the insurance coverage.
-It keeps track of patients their health records and automatically process the insurance coverage.This application also helps to track and facilitates new drugs, test the drugs and attain FDA approval.
-Once approved it sends the dug to the drug manufacture enterprise to be mass produced and be available in the pharmacy.
+The MedTech Healthcare is an improved java application for the healthcare system.
+This application is a single stop for patients to place all their healthcare needs like hospital visits, lab testing, pharmacy requirements along with insurance coverage.
+It keeps a track of patient health records and automatically process the insurance coverage.This application also helps to track and facilitates new drugs, test the drugs and attain FDA approval.
+Once approved it sends the drug to mass produced by the drug manufacture enterprise and be available in the pharmacy.

 ![MedTech Healthcare Application](demo/p3.JPG)